 - Cats don’t kill their prey with their claws, which it uses to hold onto the prey.
 They use their teeth to kill prey.

 - The claws on the cat’s back feet aren’t as sharp as the claws on the front feet because they can’t retract into the toe.
 They are continually worn down when they walk.

 - More cats are left-handed than right-handed.
 Out of every 100 cats, approximately 40 are left-pawed, 20 are right-pawed, and 40 are ambidextrous.

 - There are approximately 244 bones in your cat’s body.

 - Cats have 30 vertebrae.
 Humans have 25.

 - Cats have between 20-23 bones in their tail.

-- The cat’s front paws have 5 toes and their back paws have 4.
+- The cat’s front paws have five toes, and their back paws have 4.
 However, some cats have more than this number of toes.
 A cat with more than 18 toes is called a polydactyl.
-Poly comes from the Greek word polys which means many or more than one.
+Poly comes from the Greek word polys, which mean many or more than one.
 Dactyl also comes from a Greek word daktylos or finger.

 - Male cats have a bone in their penis called a baculum.

 Do you know any strange cat facts?
 Please add your comments below.